Felixiden1987/Quiz-Game/README.md

 - I have confirmed that the quiz works.
 The answer-buttons work and are changing color depending on if the answer is correct (green) or incorrect (red).
 ## Bugs
 #### Solved Bugs
-- I had one issue with html anchor tag:
+- When i tested the html in W3C validator, i had one issue with this anchor tag:
 - ```
   <a href="index.html" aria-label="Take user back to first page"><h1 class="heading">